Google Maps Know Before You Go (What It Means for Your Hearing Clinic)

-Google just changed how potential clients discover your salon.
+Google just changed how potential patients discover your hearing clinic.
 The new “Know Before You Go” feature surfaces AI-generated tips before people visit your business.

 Google pulls these answers from your website, reviews, and social media.
 If your information is clear and current, you win.
-If it’s vague or outdated, you lose to competitors.
+If it’s vague or outdated, you lose to the practice down the road.

 This isn’t just another Maps update.
 It’s a fundamental shift in how Google decides which businesses to recommend.
 And your website just became the most important piece of the puzzle.